Through inpatient and outpatient settings, the Pediatric Nutrition Support Team at Cleveland Clinic Children’s Hospital offers:

 The focus of the infant nutrition clinic is on infants with feeding difficulties that are primarily physiologic or skill related in origin.
 Pediatric Registered Dietitians evaluate the infant’s nutritional needs and feeding skills individually with the goal of promoting optimal growth and development.
 The clinicians work toward transition to oral feeds while adjusting the diet as appropriate and working on feeding skills.

-Pediatric renal dietitians at The Power Dialysis Unit at Shaker Campus specialize in the dietary needs of children with chronic kidney disease.
+Pediatric renal dietitians at The Power Dialysis Unit at Hospital for Rehabilitation Campus specialize in the dietary needs of children with chronic kidney disease.
 The dietitians will educate parents and children about proper nutritional needs and develop an individualized feeding program to support the current state of the child’s health and his or her developmental needs.